Music at St Michaels

 The Church Organ

 The organ was built in 1907 by Harrison and Harrison of Durham.
-It was originally located in St Leonard’s church Malton but subsequently moved c 1950 to the present location of St Michaels, New Malton.
+It was originally located in St Leonard’s church, Malton but subsequently moved in about 1950 to the present location of St Michaels, New Malton.
 The pedal section was converted to electric action in 1974 together with a new Pedal Faggot 16’ instead of the Open Wood 16’ by J W Walker & Sons Ltd. Additional expression shutters were also added to the swell box.
 In all other respects the organ is original and a fine example of its type.

 In 2010 it was fully renovated by A J Carter at a cost of just under £50,000.
 The organ has two manuals, the Great and the Swell as follows: